Bella-620/Enhanced-Rainfall-Detection/README.md

 ⚠️ Note: Results may vary slightly with different versions of PyTorch/CUDA.

 Reproduction Steps:
-1) Data Preprocessing
+1) Data Preprocessing.
 Run the preprocessing script to generate regular time series.

-2) Continuous Wavelet Transform (CWT)
+3) Continuous Wavelet Transform (CWT).
 Execute cwt.py to convert CML attenuation time series into scalograms.

-3) Class Balancing
+4) Class Balancing.
 Run random_sampling.py to balance the number of wet (rainy) and dry samples in the training set.

-4) Model Training & Evaluation
+5) Model Training & Evaluation.
 Execute cnn_attention.py to train the CNN+CA (Convolutional Neural Network with Channel Attention) model and obtain wet/dry classification results.

-Important Notes
+Important Notes:
 Path Configuration:
 The storage paths for generated files may differ between scripts due to separate Python interpreter runs.
 Modify paths in the scripts if needed.